exbotanical/vivisector/README.md

 ### <a name="feat"></a> Features

-*Vivisector*...

-- has zero dependencies
+- 📦 zero dependencies
-- is compact at 3kb gzipped
+- 🪶 light-weight and compact at [~ 2kb gzipped](https://bundlephobia.com/package/vivisector@1.5.0)
-- has a simple, straight-forward API
+- 👌 simple and well-documented API
-- supports TypeScript and JavaScript
+- 🔥 support for (and built with) TypeScript

-With it, you can...
+- ✨ available for ESM, UMD, and CommonJS build targets

-- instantly link/unlink actions to a variable's state
+- 🚀 bind actions to a variable's state on the fly
-- harness the power of reactive programming without the excess boilerplate
+- 🔌 harness the power of reactive programming without the excess boilerplate
-- declaratively cancel or commit state changes before they happen
+- ✔️ declaratively cancel or commit state changes before they happen

 ## <a name="install"></a> Installation

 [Install via NPM](https://www.npmjs.com/package/vivisector)

+NPM:

 ```bash
 npm install vivisector-js
 ```

-or
+Yarn:

 ```bash
 yarn add vivisector-js